U.S. VPN proxy service

-VPN stands for Virtual Private Network.
-That means a network of servers through which your computer (or mobile device) can connect to the Internet privately.
-These servers encrypt all your Internet traffic before it even gets to your ISP, so they can’t log or monitor your activity.
+VPN stands for virtual private network.
+That means a network of servers through which your computer, phone, smart TV or other device can access the internet privately.
+These servers encrypt all your internet traffic before it even gets to your ISP, so it can’t log or monitor your activity.
 Your IP address will be hidden and replaced with that of a secure VPN server.

 What about DNS?